klb2/bibtex-tools/README.md

 Right now, the following functions are available

 * **Cleaning bib files:** The command `bibtex-tools clean` allows to clean a bib-files.
-This includes replacing unicode characters by the LaTeX version, e.g., ä --> `{\"a}`.
+This includes replacing unicode characters by the LaTeX version.
   It is also possible to pass an additional file containing abbreviations, e.g., the `IEEEabbr.bib` file that is often used by authors publishing in IEEE journals.
 * **Modernizing bib files:** The command `bibtex-tools modernize` allows to update the format of several fields in a bib-file.
   This includes replacing the deprecated month strings with the proper number